6 Natural Regions of Colombia: Discover their Secrets and Culture

 Risaralda (Pereira)

-Yet another department of the Eje Cafetero and apart from the coffee fields, this one offers wonderful hot springs, including a thermal waterfall in the middle of nature near the town of Santa Rosa de Cabal.
+Yet another department of the Eje Cafetero, apart from the coffee fields, this one offers wonderful hot springs, including a thermal waterfall, in the middle of nature near the town of Santa Rosa de Cabal.
 The people are friendly, and the whole area is green and safe.
+Pereira is an excellent base to explore the coffee region.

 Norte de Santander (Cucuta)